jackbrooks11/BugTracker/README.md

 # BugTracker

-Every software company has a issue tracking system.
+Every software company has an issue tracking system.
 This project is a simple, clean version of some of the most popular systems on the market.

 ## Demo